semihyagcioglu/talks/README.md

 Lists of materials and slides used during my talks over the years.

 #### 2015
+- Build Your Thing In a Weekend.
+DevFest 2015, Lviv, Ukraine Oct 2015
+- An Unexpected Journey.
+Droidcon Greece, Thessaloniki, Greece, Sep 2015
 - I Can, But I Won't.
 Android Developer Days, Ankara, May, 2015
 - Internet of Things and What It Means for Developers.
 GeekTalks, Ankara, Feb 2015